krishbaliga/gkb_testing/README.md

 ## 📂 How to Use

-1. Go to the deployed app
+1. Go to the deployed app: https://gkbtesting-eufvg5owzzxbya55hxlpzn.streamlit.app/
 2. Upload your image(s) using the file uploader
 3. Click **"Show Image"**
 4. See the dimensions listed below